How to Mine $ORE on macOS: Step by Step

 ore --rpc https://api.mainnet-beta.solana.com --keypair ~/.config/solana/id.json --priority-fee 0 mine --cores 2

-7. How to move tokens to Phantom?
+7. How do you move the tokens to Phantom?

-1. Open Phantom.
+- Open Phantom.

-2. Copy your Solana address.
+- Copy your Solana address.

 solana transfer <your_phantom_adress> <ore_quantity> --from ~/.config/solana/id.json